Particular/docs.particular.net/servicecontrol/import-failed-messages.md

 To reimport the failed messages, the instance must be shut down and started from a command line using one of the following commands:

-NOTE: The value to use for `--serviceName` is equal to the instance name.
-It also is available in the Windows Service information
+NOTE: The value to use for `--serviceName` is the instance name.
+It is available in the Windows Service information as well as the ServiceControl Management Utility.

 **ServiceControl instance:**